Flood & Water Bill

 NFF vice-chairman Charles Tucker was today handing over the charity’s official response to the draft Bill to Martin Hurst, Defra’s Director of Water at Defra’s Ergon House, Westminster, London.

 The response expresses dismay that the draft Bill has not simplified the current structure of organisations involved in flood risk management.
-It calls for the Bill to be dramatically amended, focusing on the needs of affected by flooding.
+It calls for the Bill to be dramatically amended, focusing on the needs of people affected by flooding.

 The NFF provides support and advice to communities and individuals that have suffered flooding or are at risk of flooding.
 Mary Dhonau, NFF chief executive, was awarded an OBE this year for services to the environment.
 She said: “We take calls every day from people whose lives have been devastated by flooding.